MontiCore/MCPython/report.md

 can not be used as variable names, which should be working since they do not mean anything in Python.
 The only solution is to not use this types of variables.

-## Comparison between SIPython with plain Python
+## Comparison between SIPython and plain Python
-Following the evaluation of our approach, it has to be examined how usable it is in comparison to the use of plain python with si unit supporting libraries like pint.
-As this would be the closest alternative for software engineerings developing software containing si units.
+Following the evaluation of our approach, it has to be examined how usable the SIPython language and its tooling is, in comparison to the use of plain python with si unit supporting libraries like pint.
+As this would be the closest alternative for developing software containing si units.

 By utilizing our SIPython language the programming of code containing si units becomes way more intuitive.
 Our approach of specifying the si unit after the value is also used in natural language, in contrast to the si unit pint expressions.
 As the following example shows our approach of specifying si unit literals is closer related to natural language than the unit expression of the pint libraries.